-Canon extends its 5D line which has been revolutionary within the photography world.
-This line has combined qualities the professional and amateur photographers want in cameras – allowing each to have an affordable camera that shoots full-frame.
-Aside from its full-frame, it is also a bit smaller and lighter than other full-frame cameras that shoot at a professional level.
+Canon extends its 5D line with the Canon EOS 5DS, which has been revolutionary within the photography world.
+This line has combined qualities professional and amateur photographers want in cameras, allowing each to have an affordable camera that shoots full-frame.
+Aside from its full-frame sensor, it is also a bit smaller and lighter than other full-frame cameras that shoot at a professional level.

 Design and Durability

 Looking at the Canon EOS 5DS, it will seem like you are looking at the 5D Mark III.
 Both cameras have the same body style along with the controls being in the exact same position as well.
 But the 5DS has some minor changes to it which reduces the vibrations.
 If you are accustomed to using Canon, the 5DS will be no issue with handling and managing its controls.

 As for the body, the Canon 5DS has a sturdy and durable feel that is expected with many other full-frame cameras.

 Since the 5DS is a full-frame DSLR, the optical viewfinder is large, allowing you to get an incredible view of the entire scene without capturing anything you don’t want.
 Although the optical viewfinder gives a clear view of what you are capturing, the main screen and Live View allows you to spot finer details.
 It’s best to use when you are capturing still life or macro scenes that are motionless.
 The Canon EOS 5DS has been recognized as one of the best cameras to shoot with in those types of scenarios.

 For focus modes, autofocus point is set up by default but there are six Autofocus Area Selection Modes.
 The camera has Single-point Spot AF (Manual Selection), Single-point AF (Manual Selection), AF Point Expansion (Manual Selection), AF Point Expansion (Manual Selection), Zone AF, and 61-Point Automatic Selection AF.